hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

 * `initial_node_count` - (Deprecated, Optional) The initial node count for the pool.
     Use `node_count` instead.

+* `management` - (Optional) Node management configuration, wherein auto-repair and auto-upgrade is configured.
+Structure is documented below.

 * `name` - (Optional) The name of the node pool.
 If left blank, Terraform will auto-generate a unique name.